Modern political philosophy: ideas and ideologies in the 21st century

 When I've finished, what course can I do next?

-You might be interested in HP010 Understanding the modern world, starting in May 2020.
+You might be interested in HP010 Understanding the modern world, or HP133 Germain idealism from Kant to Hegel: the beginnings of continental philosophy, both starting in April 2022.